couchbaselabs/touchbase/README.md

 ###### Color/Logo Customization
 Changing the colors and various logos for the application is an important part of creating an identity for the social network.
 There are a few basic steps to this.

-1. **Logo :**
+1. **Logo :** If you are told there is already an image with this name, go ahead and 'Replace', or delete the existing image and replace it with your own.
   * Go into the 'icons' folder, and drag in your logo for your application, and rename it to **touchbaseLogo.png**.
 The logo will now reflect your changes.
+  * To change the default profile picture, go into the 'icons' folder, drag in the image you want, and rename it to **default_picture.png**.
   * To change the favicon (icon that is shown on the top of a tab, along with HTML page title).
 This can be generated at http://www.favicon-generator.org/.
 The icon that is generated should then be placed in the 'public' folder with the name 'favicon.ico'.
 2. **Color :**
   * First off, go to https://www.google.com/design/spec/style/color.html#color-color-palette.
 Find a color you like in the different swatches.
   * Then navigate to 'public/js'.
 Open the 'signUp.js' file and the 'touchbase.js' file.
-  * Change the '.primaryPalette' and '.backgroundPalette' attributes in 'signUp.js' and make the color in quotes to the color of the swatch you chose, then the number should be the number of the specific shade you chose.
+  * Go to the '.primaryPalette' and '.backgroundPalette' attributes within the '$mdThemingProvider' service in 'signUp.js'.
+Then change the color in quotes to the color of the swatch you chose (ex. 'teal'). **Make sure the color name is lowercase!** (ex. 'teal' NOT 'Teal' OR 'TEAL').
+Then the number below the color name should be the number of the specific shade you chose (number without '#', ex.
+'900' or 'a100').
-  * Do the same changes to just '.primaryPalette' in the 'touchbase.js' file.
+  * Make same changes to just '.primaryPalette' in the 'touchbase.js' file.
   * You could also change the '.accentPalette' attribute in the same way (for both files), though this just changes the colors of a few buttons in the application.
-  * Finally, take the hex value given for the specific shade of the color you chose on the Google Material Design Colors website.
+  * Finally, take the hex value given (the one with the '#') for the specific shade of the color you chose on the Google Material Design Colors website.
 Change the 'colorHex' attribute in the 'config.json' file to this hex value.

 Your branding and color customization is now complete!